ORME-WHO? ORME-WHAT? ORMEWOOD!

 It starts when you give directions to your home.
 “Well,” you say, “do you know where Ormewood Park is?”
 “Uh, no, uh, not really” is often the reply.

-This kissing cousin of Grant Park and East Atlanta Village is one of the best-kept, friendliest, most attractive and easiest to find neighborhoods you’ve never heard of.
+Ormewood Park is one of the best-kept, friendliest, most attractive and easiest to find neighborhoods you’ve never heard of!

 We’re east of Grant Park, south of Reynoldstown and west of East Atlanta.

 We’re a Beltline neighborhood, with new construction single family homes, condos and apartments rapidly adding residents to our roster.
-In addition, new commercial developments in the area bring great interest to the community and the surrounding area – developments like Atlanta Dairies, Larkin and The Beacon.
+In addition, new commercial developments in the area bring great interest to the community and the surrounding area – developments like Atlanta Dairies, The Larkin on Memorial and The Beacon.

 Ormewood Park is home to great schools, with both traditional public and charter school options for our families.
 In fact, Maynard Jackson High School has been a “rising star” in the Atlanta Public School System, graduating IB students and sporting Georgia’s Principal of the Year, Stephanie Johnson, in 2016.